PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

   caption: "A Position With Equal Material Count",
 )

-Although both sides have the same material count, the white knight is arguably better than black's as it is towards the center and covers more squares @alphadeepchess[p.35] @Brange[p.31] @tessaract[p.33].
+Although both sides have the same material count, the Black's Knight is arguably better than the White's Knight as it is towards the center and covers more squares @alphadeepchess[p.35] @Brange[p.31] @tessaract[p.33].

 Tesseract's performance analysis shows that the implementation of PSTs caused the evaluation to go from 5640 to 8255, the single biggest evaluation impact amongst other heuristics.
 He also concludes that the most important heuristics for the evaluation function were the material and positional scores @tessaract[p.38-p.39].
-This empirical validation demonstrates PSTs' critical role in bridging the gap between pure material counting and nuanced positional understanding.
+This validation demonstrates PSTs' critical role in bridging the gap between pure material counting and nuanced positional understanding.

 ==== Pawn Structure

 Another positional aspect is the pawn structure; isolated, doubled, or backwards pawns are weak.
 As such, engines penalize the evaluation of such positions @bijl_2021_exploring[p.15] @tessaract[p.36].

 ==== Mobility
 Mobility can be defined as the number of legal moves available to a piece @bijl_2021_exploring[p.14] @parallel_chess_searching[p.57].
-This is typically calculated by using popcount on our final attack BitBoard.
-A higher mobility score yields a better evaluation compared to a lower one.
+A higher mobility score yields a better positional score compared to a lower one.

 ==== King Safety
 The King is the most important piece, as such its safety matters very much.
 Engines often approximate this by accounting for the proximity of enemy pieces and that of the friendly pieces.
 The bonus or penalty is then applied as needed @alphadeepchess[p.53] @tessaract[p.34].